 This is a bit like an internal examination and doesn’t take long.
 The midwife or obstetrician puts a finger into the cervix and makes a circular or sweeping movement with their fingers.
-The point of it is to separate the sac surrounding your baby from the cervix.
+The point of it is to separate the sac surrounding your baby from the cervix and trigger natural labour.